-The Strand Magazine has a 2017 Sherlock Holmes Calendar.
-The full color calendar has quotes, photos, illustrations and trivia related to The Master for only $19.99.
+Just in time for Christmas, The Strand Magazine has a Sherlock Holmes Coffee Mugs for $19.99.
 Check out The Strand Magazine Shop for not only the calendar, but also all things Holmesian.
+The Holidays are afoot.

 Mrs. Sherlock Holmes: The True Story of New York City's Greatest Female Detective and the 1917 Missing Girl Case That Captivated a Nation is now available.
 Brad Ricca's enormously long sub-titled book tells the story of Mrs. Grace Humiston, a detective and lawyer who opened a legal clinic in New York City for low-income immigrant clients.
 The book is available at Amazon.com and your local bookseller.

 To read a review of Mike Ashley's new biography of A.C.
 Doyle, Adventures in the Strand, you can go to The Guardian.